mckinsey/vizro/vizro-ai/docs/pages/user-guides/create-advanced-charts.md

 # How to create advanced charts
 Now, let's explore more advanced visualizations and use Vizro-AI for enhanced formatting.

-We'll create an animated bar chart illustrating the GDP per Capita of each continent over time.
+We'll create an animated bar chart illustrating the GDP per capita of each continent over time.
 Run the code below and look at the result.

 !!! example "Vizro-AI animated chart"